 Getting to Space Faster with EMA Simulation and Measurement

-The fourth industrial revolution is here, and the space industry is leading the way.
+The fourth industrial revolution is here, and the space industry is leading the way, increasing the need for space environment simulation and measurement.
 The Brookings Institution describes the fourth industrial revolution as the combination of technologies integrating the biological, physical, and technological spheres to transform economic, political, and social systems.
 The institute says that better technology and decreasing costs have made outer space more accessible than ever before, including to private companies, making accurate space simulation and measurement a smart business decision.

-As of 2021, the global space industry was made up of more than 10,000 private space companies, 5,000 large investors, and 130 state organizations.
+More than 10,000 private space companies, 5,000 large investors, and 130 state organizations comprised the global space industry as of 2021.
 As public interest continues to grow, Morgan Stanley estimates that the global space industry could generate more than $1 trillion in revenue in 2040.
 That is up from $350 billion currently.

 Getting off the ground is no easy task.
-Testing has to be completed to make sure spacecraft and components can handle the harsh space environment.
-Historically time-consuming ground-based testing has been performed.
+To ensure that the spacecraft and components can handle the harsh space environmnt, we have to complete testing.
+Ground-based testing, which was time-consuming, historically has been performed.
 However, with the proliferation of space this method has had difficulty keeping up with the advancement of industry.

 “The time frame of a lot of the previous testing has been on the order of years or even decades,” EMA PhD.
 Senior Scientist Gregory Wilson says.
 “However, with the industry, it’s on the order of months and so because of that a lot of testing was foregone, which can lead to instances and circumstances when spacecraft have failed.”